Recognition Mistakes Managers Should Be Mindful Of

 - Frequency & Timing: Try to give brief commendations routinely rather than just at the week’s close or on Fridays during formal reviews.

-- Format & Effort: Verbal appreciation is crucial, but there are instances when making a little more effort is necessary.
+- Format & Effort: Verbal appreciation is crucial, but there are instances when making more effort is necessary.
 That can entail sending your worker a brief email with extra depth and detail or giving them a small gift and message.

 Speak with Your Staff